Install or update the term checker for ASD-STE100

 8. Double-click languagetool.jar to start the term checker.

-9. After you are sure that the new version of LanguageTool operates with the term checker rules, delete the old version of LanguageTool.
+9. After you are sure that the new version of LanguageTool operates with the term checker rules, delete LanguageTool-6.3.

 RSS feed